Sustainability

 In the Phillipines, with increasing extreme weather events, “businesses are more likely to emerge in areas where infrastructure is resilient to climate hazards” (Cheng & Han, 2022).

 Climate-related disasters can spur action as extreme weather becomes visible to everyone.
-After large floods in South Korea in July 2023 with many victims, president Joon promised to begin taking global warming seriously and steer the country towards climate action (Web, 2023; AFP, 2023; Al Jazeera, 2023).
+After large floods in South Korea in July 2023 with many victims, president Joon promised to begin taking global warming seriously and steer the country towards climate action (AFP, 2023; Al Jazeera, 2023; Web, 2023).
 South Korea has a partnership with the European Union (European Commission, 2023).

 - Chernobyl and Fukushima